+TAKE-OFF-ROTATING

-- c.
-None of these five things is going to TAKE-OFF-ROTATING - => each of these five things is helicopter-like, and on the ground (see Schlenker 2016a for similar examples, from which the pictures are taken)
+=> each of your company's aircraft/each of the things in the distance is helicopter-like (see Schlenker 2016a for similar examples, from which the pictures are taken)

 3.2 Antipresuppositions

 Following Heim (1991) and Sauerland (e.g. 2003, 2008), several researchers have posited a principle, Maximize Presupposition, which requires that one choose from a pre-determined set of competitors the Logical Form that marks the strongest presupposition compatible with what is assumed in the conversation (see also Percus 2006, Singh 2011 and Schlenker 2012).
 Without going into technical details that are discussed elsewhere, let us mention that Maximize Presupposition as standardly stated has two key properties.
 First, it compares Logical Forms whose assertive components are contextually equivalent.
 Second, among the competitors, Maximize Presupposition selects the Logical Form that carries the strongest presupposition compatible with the common ground.
 When a sentence is uttered which has a presuppositionally stronger competitor, one can thus infer that this stronger presupposition is not licensed in the context, which is an antipresupposition; this case is illustrated in (22)a,b.
 When the stronger presupposition is known to be satisfied in the context but is not marked, deviance ensues, as in (22)c.